-The following section includes both a descriptive and illustrative presentation of the City's debt portfolio, comprised of 120 series of bonds, two commercial paper programs and seven loans totaling over \$5.0 billion, as of June 30, 2008.
+This section includes both a descriptive and illustrative presentation of the City's debt portfolio, comprised of 118 series of bonds, two commercial paper programs and eight loans totaling over \$5.8 billion, as of June 30, 2009.
+Of the 118 series of bonds, 68 series are debt of the City, the Redevelopment Agency, or related entities while the remaining 50 series are multifamily housing revenue bonds for which a private developer is the obligor.
 This analysis includes all debt issued by the City of San José, its Redevelopment Agency, and various financing authorities of which the City is a member.
-Note that the City has no obligation or connection in any way to Redevelopment Agency debt.
+Note that, except as noted below in Section IV.G, the City has no obligation or connection in any way to Redevelopment Agency debt.

-As of June 30, 2008, the City, the Redevelopment Agency, and related entities had 65 series of bonds, two commercial paper programs and seven federal and state loans outstanding, totaling over \$5.0 billion.
-The pie chart below shows the distribution among the various categories of outstanding debt issued by the City and its related entities: general obligation, City HUD loan, City of San José Financing Authority, airport, sewer (Clean Water Financing Authority), land-secured (assessment district and community) facilities district), and Redevelopment Agency tax increment debt (Housing Set-Aside and Agency Merged Area TABs and loans).
+As of June 30, 2009, the City, the Redevelopment Agency, and related entities had 68 series of bonds, two commercial paper programs and seven federal, state, and private loans outstanding, totaling over \$5.2 billion.
+The pie chart below shows the distribution among the various categories of outstanding debt issued by the City and its related entities: general obligation/City HUD loan, City of San José Financing Authority, airport, sewer (San José-Santa Clara Clean Water Financing Authority), land-secured (assessment districts and community facilities districts), and Redevelopment Agency tax increment debt (Housing Set-Aside and Agency Merged Area TABs and loans).

-A table of the 55 series of outstanding multifamily housing revenue bonds, totaling over \$572 million, is shown later in this section of the report, and a summary table of all other debt by series is presented in Appendix D.
+A table of the 50 series of outstanding multifamily housing revenue bonds, totaling over \$517 million, is shown later in this section of the report.
+A summary table of all other debt by series is presented in Appendix D.